lhmzhou/beyond-lennon-walls/README.md

 - Ask them to uphold the 1984 [Sino–British Joint Declaration](https://en.wikipedia.org/wiki/Sino-British_Joint_Declaration)

 Alternately, use [Stand with HK](https://petition.standwithhk.org/) to send an pre-written email to your MP that asks them to uphold the 1984 Sino-British Joint Declaration.

+Also, donate to [Hong Kong Watch](https://www.hongkongwatch.org/subscribe), "a UK-based registered charity which researches and monitors threats to Hong Kong’s basic freedoms, the rule of law and autonomy as promised under the ‘one country, two systems’ principle..."

 ## 🇪🇺 For EU residents/citizens